Open-Attestation/oa-verify/README.md

 ### Overview

 Various utilities and types are available to assert the correctness of fragments.
-Each verification method exports types for the fragment, and the data associated with the fragment.
+Each verification method exports types for the fragment and the data associated with the fragment.

-- fragment types are available in 4 flavors: `VALID`, `INVALID`, `SKIPPED`, and `ERROR`.
+- Fragment types are available in four flavors: `VALID`, `INVALID`, `SKIPPED`, and `ERROR`.
-- `VALID` and `INVALID` fragment data are available in 2 flavors most of the time, one for each version of `OpenAttestation`.
+- `VALID` and `INVALID` fragment data are available in two flavors most of the time, one for each version of `OpenAttestation` (V2 or V3).

 This library provides types and utilities to:

-- get a specific fragment from all the fragments returned by the `verify` method
+- Get a specific fragment from all fragments returned by the `verify` method.
-- narrow down to a specific type of fragment
+- Narrow down to a specific type of fragment.
-- narrow down to a specific fragment data
+- Narrow down to specific data from the fragment.

-Let's see how to use it

 ### Example

+The following code example shows the usage:

 ```ts
 import { utils } from "@govtechsg/oa-verify";